stablekernel/aqueduct/source/docs/db/executing_queries.md

 INSERT INTO _user (name) VALUES (NULL);
 ```

-If a property is not nullable (its `ManagedColumnAttributes` has `nullable: false`) and its value is not set in a query prior to inserting it, the query will fail and throw an exception.
+If a property is not nullable (its `Column` has `nullable: false`) and its value is not set in a query prior to inserting it, the query will fail and throw an exception.

 You may also set `Query.values` with an instance of a managed object.
 This is valuable when reading an object from a JSON HTTP request body: